obsidiansystems/obelisk/README.md

 This configures nginx (with WebSocket proxy), ACME/Let's Encrypt, systemd service with auto-restart, and firewall rules.

-For hosts running **multiple** obelisk apps, or for user-level (home-manager) deployment, [obelisk-systemd](https://github.com/obsidiansystems/obelisk-systemd) provides NixOS and home-manager modules that turn a built `serverExe` into a systemd service.
-It works with obelisk v2 unchanged — the `serverExe` directory (top-level `backend` binary + assets) is exactly what it expects:
+For hosts running multiple obelisk apps, or for user-level (home-manager) deployment, [obelisk-systemd](https://github.com/obsidiansystems/obelisk-systemd) provides NixOS and home-manager modules that turn a built `serverExe` into a systemd service.
+It works with obelisk v2 unchanged: the `serverExe` directory (top-level `backend` binary + assets) is exactly what it expects:

 ```nix
 { ... }: